prefapp/charts/charts/argo-workflows-operations/README.md

 ## Usage for developers

-If you wish to add a new feature to the chart, you need to follow these steps:
+If you wish to add a new operation to the chart, you need to follow these steps:

-1. Add the feature name to the `operations-allowed.yaml` into values.yaml file.
+1. Add the operation name to the `operations-allowed.yaml` into values.yaml file.
-2. Add the feature to the values file with the necessary inputs and schedule.
+2. Add the operation to the values file with the necessary inputs and schedule.
-3. Add the feature-specific logic to the templates.
+3. Add the operation-specific logic to the templates.
-4. Add the feature-specific logic to the `argo-workflows-operations.dynamic-name` template.
+4. Add the operation-specific logic to the `argo-workflows-operations.dynamic-name` template.
-5. Add the feature-specific logic to the `argo-workflows-operations.role` template.
+5. Add the operation-specific logic to the `argo-workflows-operations.role` template.
-6. Add the feature-specific logic to the `argo-workflows-operations.rules` template.
+6. Add the operation-specific logic to the `argo-workflows-operations.rules` template.
-7. Add the feature-specific logic to the `argo-workflows-operations.parameters` template.
+7. Add the operation-specific logic to the `argo-workflows-operations.parameters` template.
-8. Add the feature-specific logic to the `argo-workflows-operations.workflow` template.
+8. Add the operation-specific logic to the `argo-workflows-operations.workflow` template.